andreashuber69/eslint-config/README.md

         languageOptions: {
             parserOptions: {
                 projectService: {
-                    // Globs matching at most 8 code files not included by a tsconfig.json (can be empty).
+                    // Globs relative to the root folder matching at most 8 code files not included by a tsconfig.json
+                    // (can be empty).
                     allowDefaultProject: ["*.js", "*.cjs", "*.mjs", "*.ts", "*.cts", "*.mts"],
                     // The relative path to a tsconfig.json that will be used to lint the files matched with
                     // allowDefaultProject.